Louisvdw/dbus-serialbattery/docs/docs/general/install.md

 The driver currently use a fixed upper current limit for the BMS:

-* 50A charge
+* `50A` charge
-* 60A discharge
+* `60A` discharge

-If you require more current and your battery can handle that, you can make changes to the source code for that.
-(Note any updates will override this change with driver version <= v0.14.3)
+If you require more current and your battery can handle that, you can make changes to the source code for that (note that any updates will override this change with driver version `<= v0.14.3`)

-### Driver version <= v0.14.3
-Edit `/data/etc/dbus-serialbattery/utils.py` to update the constants.

-### Driver version > v.0.14.3
-Copy the values from `/data/etc/dbus-serialbattery/config.default.ini` to `/data/etc/dbus-serialbattery/config.ini` you want to change.
-All options can also be copied from [here](https://github.com/Louisvdw/dbus-serialbattery/blob/ba5a09df4600cd3d23ad409b06ab7a77e6543d66/etc/dbus-serialbattery/config.default.ini).

 ```ini
 MAX_BATTERY_CURRENT = 50.0
 MAX_BATTERY_DISCHARGE_CURRENT = 60.0
 ```

-If you use the cell voltage limits or temperature limits you also need to adjust their values to match the new current, else CCL and DCL will not change.
+If you use the cell voltage limits, temperature limits or SoC limits you also need to adjust their values to match the new current, else CCL and DCL will not change.
 See also in the [FAQ](/dbus-serialbattery/troubleshoot/faq#why-is-the-chargingdischarging-current-limit-ccldcl-smaller-than-the-set-one).

+### Driver version `<= v0.14.3`
+Edit `/data/etc/dbus-serialbattery/utils.py` to update the constants.

+### Driver version `> v0.14.3`
+Copy the values from `/data/etc/dbus-serialbattery/config.default.ini` to `/data/etc/dbus-serialbattery/config.ini` you want to change.
+All options can also be copied from [here](https://github.com/Louisvdw/dbus-serialbattery/blob/ba5a09df4600cd3d23ad409b06ab7a77e6543d66/etc/dbus-serialbattery/config.default.ini).

-### How to edit utils.py and/or config.ini
+### How to edit `utils.py` or `config.ini`

 There are 2 ways to edit it.

-You can edit it inside the GX while in SSH terminal or edit it on your PC and then only copy the `utils.py`and/or `config.ini` over to the GX.
+You can edit it inside the GX while in SSH terminal or edit it on your PC and then only copy the `utils.py` or `config.ini` over to the GX.

 #### SSH edit using Nano editor